Listed Buildings

 Knowledge

-Protecting our history for the future
+Protecting our History for the Future

 Listed buildings help us acknowledge and understand our shared history.
 They mark and celebrate a building’s special architectural and historic interest, and also bring it under the consideration of the planning system so that some thought will be taken about its future.
 The older a building is, the more likely it is to be listed.
 All buildings built before 1700 which have survived in anything like their original condition are generally listed, as are most of those built between 1700 and 1840.
 Buildings from the period after 1945 would have been very carefully selected for listing.
 A building normally must be over 30 years old to be eligible for listing.